azamkhan99/stroke-prediction/README.md

 Development workflow:

-1. Create a branch with a meaningful name from master
+1. Create a branch with a meaningful name from develop
 2. Make all changes in your branch
-3. Submit Pull Request to master
+3. Submit Pull Request to develop